ucddesigncareerfair/ucd_dcf_2017/grunt/README.md

-Commands
+# Commands

-'grunt' - production build, clears `/dist` and regenerates all files
+`grunt` - production build, clears "/dist" and regenerates all files

-'grunt watch' - rebuilds html or css source files after changes to them are saved
+`grunt watch` - rebuilds html or css source files after changes to them are saved